OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

       user: oneadmin
       password: lCmPUb5Gwk

 .. note:: When running miniONE within an AWS instance, the reported IP may be a private address that's not reachable over the Internet.
-Use its public IP address to connect to the FireEdge and Sunstone services.
+Use its public IP address to connect to the FireEdge and Ruby Sunstone services.

 The OpenNebula Front-end and local KVM node are now ready for evaluation.